MicrosoftDocs/VBA-Docs/api/Excel.tableobject.preservecolumninfo.md

 # TableObject.PreserveColumnInfo property (Excel)

 Specifies if column sorting, filtering, and layout information is preserved whenever a query table is refreshed.
-The default value is  **False**. **Boolean** Read/Write
+The default value is  **False**.
+Read/write **Boolean**.

 ## Syntax